-CVCC is an engaging institution of higher learning that serves our community by providing a wide array of services.
-Our campus is large enough to provide students with traditional "college feel" yet small enough to give each student the personalized attention which they deserve.
+Our campus is large enough to provide students with the traditional "college feel", yet small enough to give each student the personalized attention which they deserve.
+Serving our students is why we come to CVCC's campus each day.
 We offer a broad range of academic programs, athletics, student associations and many other opportunities for a well-rounded college experience.
-Whether you are seeking a four-year degree or beginning a new career, CVCC is the place for you.

 There is a reason why "community" is in our name; it is because we are the community's college.
 Our faculty and staff strive each day to serve the students of our community.
-Whether you are from Alabama to Georgia, native or newcomer, let us serve you at Chattahoochee Valley Community College as you embark on your educational journey.
+Whether you are from Alabama or Georgia, native or newcomer, let us serve you at Chattahoochee Valley Community College as you embark on your educational journey.

-Again, welcome aboard, and go pirates!
+Again, welcome aboard and Go Pirates!